T-PsyOl/iMove-Workshop/index.md

 Choose the appropriate version for your operating system, download it, and unzip it.
 No installation is required — just run the LabRecorder executable.

+## How to Use the Demo Setup
+For the demonstration, we use three laptops, all connected to the same local network (in our case, a WiFi network without internet access).

+### Network Setup
+To ensure that all LSL data streams can reach each other reliably:

+Disable the firewall on all three laptops
+(remember to turn it back on before reconnecting to the internet).

+Check IP connectivity

+Open the terminal: press Win + R, type cmd, press Enter

+Look up the computer’s IP address:
+'''
+ipconfig
+'''
+From each machine, test whether the others are reachable:

+ping <IP-address-of-other-computer>

+You should see responses such as:

+Reply from <IP>: bytes=32 time<1ms TTL=128

+If all machines can ping each other, the network is ready.

+Roles of the Three Computers
+1. Recording Computer

+One laptop serves as the recording machine.
+It runs LabRecorder, which collects all available LSL streams and stores them together in a single XDF file.

+2. and 3.
+Event-Generating Computers

+The other two laptops each run a small MATLAB script (included in this repository).
+These scripts:

+Create an LSL event stream

+Send keyboard press and release events in real time

+Once running, these streams automatically appear in LabRecorder on the recording laptop.

+Running the Demo

+Start the MATLAB scripts on the two event-generating laptops.
+Each script will begin sending LSL keyboard events.

+On the recording laptop, launch LabRecorder.
+You should now see all available streams, including the keyboard streams.

+Press Record in LabRecorder to start the recording.
+All incoming data will be saved into one XDF file.

+After recording, use the provided iMoveScript.m to:

+Load the XDF file

+Identify streams

+Visualize keypress timing

+Sonify the performance

+Compute synchrony/asynchrony

 ## References